 1. Look at your Title Tags and Meta Descriptions

 This may seem obvious to most but it can easily be overlooked.
 This metadata can be used by search engines to describe your content, so they’re worth looking at.
 But how can you use these to improve your ranking?

 These tags have no bearing on ranking but they can indirectly help with optimisation.
 For instance, both tags may be used by Google when displaying your site in their results, so anyone who sees your site in their search results may or may not visit your site based on what you put there.

-- Use numbers as they tend to stand out against text and can make a huge difference to your click-through rates.
+- Use numbers - numbers tend to stand out against text and can help improve your click-through rates.
 There are many things you could add here, including dates, percentages or even prices.
-Don't shy away from using the numbers, if you have special offers or are running a promotion, this is your opportunity to include numbers into your metadata.
+Don't shy away from using the numbers, if you have a special offer or an on-going promotion then grab this opportunity and put those numbers into your metadata.

 A good way to check out what’s working or not is to check out your Search Analytics on your Google Console.
 You can access this by going to this section of the webmaster tools.
 Make sure you have the correct permissions in order to view this (you may need to show you own the domain, or ask your administrator first).
 At the top of the page there are four tick boxes, make sure you have Impressions and CTR selected.
 This will help you to see which pages are retaining visitors and which are just being clicked through.
 You can then improve the data held on the low ranking pages.

 Another thing you will want to do is compress your images.
 Large bulky images slow websites down, it’s not good.
 Any pages that take too long to load will affect your user experience, as not everyone is willing to wait for pages to load.
 A recent survey that was completed suggests that most users expect a website to load within two seconds and will abandon the site after three seconds.
 Yes I wrote that right, you have three seconds in which to load…